box/brainy/README.md

 ## Minimum Requirements

 - PHP 5.3 or higher
+- HHVM 3.1.x or higher

 Unlike Smarty 3, PHP 5.2.x is not a supported platform.
 Use Brainy with old versions of PHP at your own risk.

+Note that HHVM support is currently experimental, though most common behaviors work as expected.

 ## Differences from Smarty